Ohio’s Issue 1 would have made protecting abortion rights harder. Data shows why it failed

 WASHINGTON (AP) — Ohio voters rejected a proposal that would have made it more difficult for voters to amend the state constitution, including one measure set for the November ballot that would guarantee abortion rights in the state.

-Advance votes, which are cast by mail or in-person before Election Day, broke heavily for No, about 70% to 30%.
-More than 700,000 votes were cast before Election Day.
+The No side also appeared to win among votes cast on Election Day, approximately 53% to 47%, which is notable because the Election Day vote has tended to favor Republicans ever since Donald Trump discouraged advance voting in his failed 2020 re-election bid.
+The Yes side initially led in the Election Day vote on Tuesday evening as results came in from small, rural, Republican-friendly counties, but that advantage steadily eroded throughout the night.

-The No side also appeared to narrowly lead among voters who cast their ballots on Election Day.
-That, in addition to the lopsided result in the advance vote, created a lead that the Yes side could not overcome.
+When AP called the race, the Yes side was still ahead among Election Day votes but not by nearly enough to offset the lopsided result in the advance vote favoring the No side.
+The votes that remained to be counted at that point came mostly from Democratic strongholds such as Cuyahoga County, which did not bode well for the Yes side.

-The size of the vote lead for the No side indicates that a sizable number of Republicans voted against the measure.
-The No side was comfortably ahead in areas that Donald Trump carried narrowly in the 2020 presidential election.
-Although Yes led in areas Trump won by greater margins in 2020, it fell far short of Trump’s performance in nearly every county in the state.
-No votes had an overwhelming lead in areas Joe Biden won in 2020, as expected.
+The size of the vote lead for the No side indicates that a significant number of Republicans voted against Issue 1.
+The No side was comfortably ahead in areas that Trump carried narrowly in 2020.
+Although Yes led in areas Trump won by greater margins in 2020, it fell far short of Trump’s performance in every county in the state, as of the latest tally.
+No votes had an overwhelming lead in areas President Joe Biden won in 2020, as expected.

-Data from political firm L2 provided further evidence of Republican crossover voters.
+Data from political data firm L2 provided further evidence of Republican crossover voters.
 While voters do not register by political party in Ohio, the firm’s data on early in-person and mail voting indicates that Democrats cast about 50% of ballots before Election Day, compared with 40% by those identified as Republicans.
-Independents cast the remaining ballots, according to the firm, which models party affiliation using the partisan primary a voter most recently participated in.
+But No went on to win about 70% of these advance votes.
+The data firm models party affiliation using the partisan primary a voter most recently participated in.

 Women turned out in higher numbers among those who voted before Election Day, according to L2.
 In particular, Democratic women comprised the largest share of votes cast in advance, more than Democratic men and Republican men and women.